Ralph Shortey

 Ralph Allan Lee Shortey (born February 16, 1982) is an American convicted sex offender and former politician and businessman.
 A member of the Republican Party, he was elected to the Oklahoma Senate in 2010, defeating several challengers in primary elections, re-elected in 2014 and served his term until 2017.
-Shortey advocated 'family values' during his campaigns.
 During his tenure, he established a Republican consulting firm.
 Shortey was the state campaign chair for Donald Trump in the 2016 presidential election.

-Shortey resigned in March 2017 after being charged with three felonies relating to soliciting prostitution from a male minor.
+Shortey resigned in March 2017 after being charged with three felonies related to paying a male minor for sex.
 In September 2017, a federal grand jury in Oklahoma City charged Shortey on four counts, one of which he pleaded guilty to in November 2017, with an agreement that the others would be dropped.
 Jailed since his plea, Shortey was sentenced in September 2018 to 15 years in prison, to be followed by 10 years of supervised release.

 Early life

 According to his official Senate biography, Shortey was born in Casper, Wyoming, and is a member of the Rosebud Sioux Tribe.
 He spent a portion of his childhood on the Rosebud Indian Reservation in Grass Mountain, South Dakota, before moving to Oklahoma.
 His attorney said Shortey grew up in poverty, was shot by his brother at the age of 3, and was abused by stepfathers and his mother's boyfriends.
-Shortey graduated from Westmoore High School in 2000, and studied at Heartland Baptist Bible College (an unaccredited Baptist Bible college that trains religious ministers in Oklahoma City.
+Shortey graduated from Westmoore High School in 2000, and studied at Heartland Baptist Bible College.